The Voice (Russian TV series) season 2: Live shows

-Week 1, 2: Quarterfinals (6 and 13 December)
+Week 1, 2: Quarterfinals

-The Top 24 performed on Fridays, 6 and 13 December 2013.
+The Quarterfinals started with episode 14 and ended with episode 15.
 The two artists with the fewest votes from the each team left the competition by the end of the each episode.

-Week 3: Semifinal (20 December)
+Week 3: Semifinal

-The Top 8 performed on Friday, 20 December 2013.
 The one artist with the fewest votes from the each team left the competition.

-Week 4: Final (27 December)
+Week 4: Final

-The Top 4 performed on Friday, 27 December 2013.
+The Top 4 performed on December 27, 2013.
 This week, the four finalists performed two solo cover songs and a duet with their coach.